infotroph/efrhizo/efrhizo-log.md

 ## 2017-06-25

 Rewrote `scripts/simrhizo.r` to include surface and detection effects, renamed to `simdat.R`.
 Added a complete script that uses it for testing the model, complete with diagnostic plots.
 Hooray, the model recovers known parameters well!

+Updated .gitattributes file so $(git diff someimage.png) shows a visual diff.
+This requires ImageMagick, Preview.app on OS X, and a script not commited here which displays a triptych of old image, red-highlighted differences between old and new, new image.